Raiosilva/cloneslack/README.md

 # ChatCloneSlack

 Create your team.
-Application designed in order to manage your teams.
+Application designed in order to manage your teams..

 ## Getting Started